cjcarlsen/finance_investing_notebooks/README.md

-# finance_investing_notebooks
+# Stock Investing Notebooks

-Collection of Jupyter Notebooks for Analyzing Finance Data
+The following repository is a collection of Jupyter Notebooks I have compiled for analyzing finance data.